Study of B^{0}_{s} \rightarrow \ TT(a_{2}(1320),K^{*}_{2}(1430),f_{2}(1270),f^{'}_{2}(1525)) in the perturbative QCD approach: Theoretical Framework

-where $\alpha$ and $\beta$ are color indices, ${X^{'}}=u,d,s,c$ or $b$ quarks, and they are the active quarks at the scale $ m_{b} $. $O_{1}$ and $O_{2}$ are current-current operators, $O_{i}(i=3,...,10)$ are penguin operators, in which $O_{i}(i=7,...,10)$ are the electroweak penguin operators.
+where $\alpha$ and $\beta$ are color indices, ${X^{'}}=u,d,s,c$, or $b$ quarks, and they are the active quarks at the scale $ m_{b} $. $O_{1}$ and $O_{2}$ are current-current operators, $O_{i}(i=3,...,10)$ are penguin operators, in which $O_{i}(i=7,...,10)$ are the electroweak penguin operators.
 The operators $O_{7\gamma}$ and $O_{8g}$ are not listed, because their contribution is neglected.

-In the pQCD approach, the decay amplitude can be factorized into three parts in detail, the hard scattering kernel, the wave functions of mesons, and the convolution of the Wilson coefficients.
-For $B^{0}_{s}\rightarrow \ M_{1}M_{2}$ decay, the decay amplitude can be written as~\cite{Li:2006cva,Liu:2016rqu,Liu:2012jb,Li:2005hg}
+Within the framework of the pQCD approach, the decay amplitude can be meticulously into three constituent components: the hard scattering kernel, the wave functions characterizing the mesons, and the convolution of the Wilson coefficients.
+For $B^{0}_{s}\rightarrow \ M_{1}M_{2}$ decay, the decay amplitude is presented as follows~\cite{Li:2006cva,Liu:2016rqu,Liu:2012jb,Li:2005hg}

-where $ x_{i} $ are the proportions of the momenta for the spectator quark inside the mesons $B^{0}_{s}$, $T_{1}$ and $T_{2}$, respectively, with the values ranging from 0 to 1, $ b_{i} $ are the conjugate space coordinates of the transverse momenta $ k_{i} $ for the light quarks. $Tr$ denotes the trace over all Dirac structure and color indices. $C(t)$ is the short distance Wilson coefficients at the hard scale $ t $. $ t $ is the largest energy scale of the hard part $\cal H $.
-The threshold resummation $S_{t} (x_{i})$ comes from the large double logarithms~\cite{Li:2001ay}, which can remove the end-point singularities.
-The last term $ e^{-S(t)} $ is the Sudakov factor, which can suppress the soft dynamics~\cite{Li:1997un}.
+where $ x_{i} $ are the proportions of the momenta for the spectator quark inside the mesons $B^{0}_{s}$, $T_{2}$ and $T_{3}$, respectively, with the values ranging from 0 to 1, $ b_{i} $ are the conjugate space coordinates of the transverse momenta $ k_{i} $ for the light quarks. $Tr$ denotes the trace over all Dirac structure and color indices. $C(t)$ is the short distance Wilson coefficients at the hard scale $ t $. $ t $ denotes the largest energy scale of the hard part $\cal H $.
+The threshold resummation $S_{t} (x_{i})$ stems from the large double logarithms~\cite{Li:2001ay}, which can remove the end point singularities.
+The last term $ e^{-S(t)} $ is the Sudakov factor, which can suppress soft dynamics~\cite{Li:1997un}.